marpot/Online-Marketplace/README.md

 1. **Sign Up/Login**: Create a new account or log into your existing one.
 2. **Add Items**: Post items for sale by providing descriptions, images, and other details.
-3. **Browse Items**: View available items, filter by category, and view item details.
+3. **Browse Items**: View available items, filter by category, and explore item details.
-4. **Send Messages**: Use the conversation feature to communicate with other users.
+4. **Send Messages**: Use the messaging feature to communicate directly with other users.
-5. **Dashboard**: Access your personal dashboard to manage your listings and view your sales.
+5. **Dashboard**: Access your personal dashboard to manage your listings and track your sales.

 ---

 ## 🐛 Error Handling

 - **Empty Fields**: If required fields are left empty (e.g., during item listing or messaging), an error message will prompt the user to fill them.
-- **Item Availability**: If an item is no longer available for purchase, it will be marked as sold.
+- **Item Availability**: If an item is no longer available for purchase, it will be automatically marked as sold.
-- **Login Issues**: If login credentials are incorrect, an error message will guide users to retry or reset their password.
+- **Login Issues**: If login credentials are incorrect, users will be prompted with an error message guiding them to retry or reset their password.

 ---

 ## 🔧 Future Enhancements

 - **Payment Integration**: Implement payment gateways for secure transactions between buyers and sellers.
-- **Advanced Search Filters**: Add advanced search filters to improve item discovery.
+- **Advanced Search Filters**: Add advanced search filters to improve item discovery and sorting.
-- **User Reviews**: Allow users to rate and review items and sellers.
+- **User Reviews**: Allow users to rate and review items and sellers to enhance trust in the marketplace.

 ---